 Restore the Buttonbush Trail at Cape Cod National Seashore

-Friends of the Cape Cod National Seashore is leading a comprehensive effort to restore one of the Seashore's most beloved and accessible trails, and we need your help to make it happen.
+Friends of the Cape Cod National Seashore is leading a comprehensive effort to restore one of the Seashore's most beloved and inclusive trails, and we need your help to make it happen.

 A Trail Unlike Any Other

 Just steps from the Salt Pond Visitor Center in Eastham, the Buttonbush Trail is one of the Seashore's most inclusive and family-friendly experiences.
 This gentle loop winds through forest and along a quiet marsh, offering a peaceful introduction to the landscapes that make Cape Cod National Seashore so extraordinary.
-Originally developed with guidance from the Perkins School for the Blind, the trail features Braille signage and tactile elements that allow vision-impaired visitors to experience the landscape fully and independently, making it a national model for accessible outdoor design.
+Originally developed with guidance from the Perkins School for the Blind, the trail features Braille signage and tactile elements that allow vision-impaired visitors to experience the landscape fully and independently.

 Why Restoration Is Urgent